The county jail in Luther, not likely

 Initially, I thought a jail in our part of the county would be “good” for local law enforcement, and might have some economic development benefits.
 When the Luther Police Department has to take an arrestee to the jail in downtown Oklahoma City, they could be out of jurisdiction for hours.
 So closer jail, better public safety coverage for the area.
 And with a jail nearby, we’d have more people in the area, possibly fueling the local economy getting lunch, buying gas.
 Maybe lawyers would open nearby offices, or bail bond offices would set up shop.
 Maybe mental health counselors or rehab centers would follow fulfilling a need for the whole community.

 But it didn’t take long to think of several cons for any of the EOC sites.
 In Luther, accessibility is cumbersome at best, given the illogical Turner Turnpike Luther/Jones exit at Hogback Road, or the entry on the Kickapoo Exit at Britton Road.
 Now imagine law enforcement bringing a detainee, maybe from Deer Creek, all the way to the edge of the county for booking, instead of the center of the county near the courthouse and criminal justice infrastructure.
+Imagine the Oklahoma City Police Department having to drive out this way for booking.

 And let’s consider the lack of infrastructure in EOC, and Luther.
 There’s no public sewer or water systems at the Luther bid location in unincorporated Oklahoma County.
 And perhaps the biggest factor, the proposed Luther site falls within the jurisdiction of the Luther Volunteer Fire Department.
 No doubt the $260 million voter approved bond money to build the new jail will come with all modern tools to make it escape and contraband proof, and safer and healthier for those who are required to stay while they wait on court dates and the slow-moving justice system.
 But emergencies happen.
 Fires happen.
 Escapes happen.
 Someone even said the nearby railroad provided a train-jumping escape route.